AHINDEV/CCTV-HACKING/README.md

+#campatable for
+-all linux distros
+-parrot, kali .black arch,etc.......

 # CCTV-Hacking-Tool

 This is a Python script that exploits vulnerabilities in CCTV cameras to gain unauthorized access and take control of the surveillance footage.
 The tool is designed to be used for ethical hacking and penetration testing purposes only.